What is Dyslexia?

 There is widespread fear and confusion about what dyslexia actually is.
 Is it a condition, a disorder?
 Actually, it is neither of these.
 The best dyslexia definition comes from Dr. Sally Shaywitz, dyslexia guru and author of Overcoming Dyslexia: dyslexia is an “unexpected difficulty with reading.”

 Dyslexia is language-based with a cluster of symptoms relating to language and reading.
-Dyslexia does not indicate a lack of intelligence or a desire to learn.
+It’s a description of behaviors, not a condition.
+Dyslexia does not indicate a lack of intelligence or a desire to learn – other dyslexia misconceptions here.
 It used to be thought that dyslexia was a life sentence.
-We now know that since the common causes of dyslexia are cognitive delays that can be addressed, dyslexia can be overcome in most cases.
+We now know that since the common causes of dyslexia are cognitive delays that can be addressed, dyslexia can be overcome in many cases.

 How Is Dyslexia Diagnosed?